Here are the best things to do in Kota Kinabalu, an up-and-coming short getaway filled with food and adventure.

 After a safety briefing, you’ll be taken to the start of the 7km-long route.
 This rafting adventure takes roughly 1.5 hours to complete, depending on the condition of the rapids.
 Don’t worry about not knowing what to do — you’ll be accompanied by a guide throughout!

-Cost: From ~S$59/pax (age limit 5 to 65 years old), incl. lunch
+Cost: From ~S$60/pax (age limit 5 to 65 years old), incl. lunch

 Tour timings: 8:30AM – 1:30PM, 11:15AM – 6PM

-How to get there: Hotel pickup in Kota Kinabalu City (1.5hr drive to Kiulu River)
+How to get there: Hotel pickup in Kota Kinabalu City (~1.5hr drive to Kiulu River)

-10) Treat Yourself to a Spa Day at Kama’A Spa
+10) Treat yourself to a spa day at Kama’A Spa

 Photo credit: Kama’a Rejuvenation & Wellbeing Spa

-The best way to wind down after a long day of exploring?
-Enjoying a well-earned massage.
 Kama’A Rejuvenation and Wellbeing Spa is one of the top-rated spas in Kota Kinabalu.
-It’s located in the same mall as Welcome Seafood’s largest outlet — so you can visit before or after dinner.
+It’s located in the same mall as Welcome Seafood’s largest outlet, a popular restaurant in the city!

 Photo credit: Kama’a Rejuvenation & Wellbeing Spa

-The place is nice and clean, with a decent range of massage and spa treatments to choose from.
+The place is nice and clean, with a decent range of massage and spa treatmen0ts to choose from.
 We opted for a 60-minute foot reflexology (RM78), which was perfect after a day of snorkelling.

-Cost: From RM78 (~S$21.90) for a 1hr massage
+Cost: From RM78 (~S$21.90) for a massage

 Opening hours: 10AM – 10PM (reservations are recommended)